-The Risk Manager / Chief Risk Officer must submit a report on the strategic risks of the Municipality to the Accounting Officer / Municipal Manager, , Risk Management Committee, Audit Committee and Council quarterly.
+The Risk Manager / Chief Risk Officer must submit a report on the strategic risks of the Municipality to the Accounting Officer / Municipal Manager, Risk Management Committee, Audit Committee quarterly and Council at least annually.

 Results of risk assessments should be communicated to the process and risk owners on an ongoing basis (minimum quarterly).
 Process and risk owners should on a regular basis communicate to the Enterprise Risk Management any new processes, controls and risks that have been added to their areas of responsibilities.
 Managers and officials at all levels have a responsibility to identify, evaluate and manage or report risks, and must be equipped to do so.